Python Turtle - Lesson 3

 • degrees_celsius = 30 → best

-• Use snake case for multiple word names:
+• Use snake case for names with more than one word

 Part 1 Exercises

-In this course, the exercises are the make component of the PRIMM model.
-Work through the following exercises and make your own code.
+In this course, the exercises are the make part of the PRIMM model.
+Work through the exercises and write your own code.

 Exercise 1

-Download lesson_3_ex_1.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_3_ex_1.py file and save it in your lesson folder.

 1import turtle